planetlabs/planet-client-python/CONTRIBUTING.md

 There are many code examples written into the documentation that need to be tested to ensure they are accurate.
-These tests are not run by default because they communicate with the Planet servers, and thus are slower and also could incur usages.
+These tests are not run by default because they communicate with the Planet services, and thus are slower and also could incur usages.

 To test the documentation, run the Nox `docs` session: